-9 Bradford Street
+1. 9 Bradford Street

 Known as Roselawn, this attractive dwelling was built about 1865 by Major Joseph and Ann Rogers.
-Joseph was a key figure in the community.
-His various roles included bailiff, copyist for the Land Registrar's Office, auctioneer, member: Simcoe Foresters militia, warden: Trinity Anglican Church, and fore brigade captain.
-In 1864, he was appointed High Constable for Simcoe County, a position he held for fifty years.
-Roselawn is delightful with its proportioned symmetry, verandah featuring a bell-cast (concave) roof and decorative railing, Classical door-case, second floor balcony, and bargeboard with drop finials.
+From the moment he arrived in Barrie in the early 1850s, Joseph was a key figure in the community.
+His various roles included bailiff, copyist for the Land Registrar's Office, auctioneer, member of the member of the Simcoe Foresters militia, warden of Trinity Anglican Church, and fore brigade captain.
+In 1864, Joseph was appointed High Constable for Simcoe County, a position he held for fifty years.
+Interviewed just before his death in 1930 at age ninety-eight, it was noted: "There are the settings and characters for half a dozen real Canadian novels in the memories of Major Joseph Rogers."
+Joseph and Ann's son, "Big Joe," was the second constable appointed when the Ontario police force was organized in 1884.
+He became a detective and rose to the position of Superintendent of the Ontario Police.
+Roselawn is delightful with its proportioned symmetry, verandah featuring a bell-cast (concave) roof and decorative railing, Classical door-case, second floor balcony, and bargeboard with drop finials - much of which is a sensitive reproduction of the original.